sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-salesforce-connector.md

 1. On **Create a CRM connector**, select **Salesforce**, and select **Next**.
 The **Connection Setup** dialog displays **Sign in** if you're connecting to Salesforce for the first time, or the ellipses.

     > [!NOTE]
-    > The system redirects you to Microsoft Power Apps to connect to your Salesforce instance.
+    > The system redirects you to Power Apps to connect to your Salesforce instance.
 The connection is used by Dynamics 365 to sync data.

     1. Select the displayed option and then select **Add new connection**.
     1. On the dialog that appears, select the Salesforce environment and Salesforce API version, and select **Sign in**.